facebookresearch/hydra/website/docs/tutorials/basic/10_debugging.md

 * Config search path : The configuration search path
 * Composition trace : Which config files were used to compose your configuration, and in what order.

-This is often used with `-c` to just see the config without running the application.
+This is often used with `-c job` to just see the config without running the application.
 Example output:
 ```text
 $ python my_app.py hydra.verbose=hydra --cfg job